FelixHohne/phylo-lib/README.md

 ___
 ### Library Functionality:

-- Parsing existing phyloXML phylogenetic tree files into n-ary trees
+- Parse existing phyloXML phylogenetic tree files into n-ary trees
-- Displaying existing phylogenetic trees in ASCII format
+- Display existing phylogenetic trees in ASCII format
-- Parsing DNA base pair sequences from FASTA files
+- Parse DNA base pair sequences from FASTA files
-- Construction of phylogenetic trees from DNA sequences using Needleman-Wunsch for pairwise alignment and UPGMA to construct rooted phylogenetic trees
+- Construct rooted phylogenetic trees from DNA sequences using Needleman-Wunsch and UPGMA
-- Outputting the constructed phylogenetic trees in the form of XML-format files to support compatibility with other biocomputational programs
+- Output the constructed phylogenetic trees in the form of XML-format files to support compatibility with other biocomputational programs

 ___

 ### Installation Instructions

-1. Clone this repository
+1. Ensure that a modern version of OCaml is installed.
+This library was written using OCaml 4.09.0 and has no further dependencies.
-2. This library was constructed using OCaml 4.09.0 and has no further dependencies.
+2. Clone this repository
-3. In the folder containing this respitory, run make in the terminal
+3. In the folder containing this respitory, run make in the command line
 4. UTop will compile the required modules and the functionality of this library will then be available.
 ___
 ### Simple Examples